BosEriko/dotfiles/markdown/brave-extensions.md

-# Chrome Extensions
+# Brave Extensions
-Be sure to enable them all for incognito mode and do not allow access to file URLs!
+Be sure to enable them all for private mode and do not allow access to file URLs!

 ## Visible
 - [Marinara: Pomodoro® Assistant](https://chrome.google.com/webstore/detail/marinara-pomodoro%C2%AE-assist/lojgmehidjdhhbmpjfamhpkpodfcodef)